dig-lett/Self-Organizing-Maps-based-Clustering-for-Keystroke-Dynamics/README.md

 This function tells the final set of winning neurons for each input

-Then, we used clustering techniques to cluster the data.
+Then, we used clustering techniques K-means to cluster the data.

-Running the
+# Execution:

+1. Run main.py

+Note: All the .py files should be in the same directory